-This year the association is offering three (3) $1,500 university or college entrance scholarships.
-Applicants will be considered for all three scholarships.
-The scholarships being awarded are:
+- For 2022, the Association is offering two $500 university or college entrance scholarships.
+Applicants will be considered for both scholarships.

-Only one schorlaship per applicant will be awarded.
+- Only one scholarship per applicant will be awarded.
 The scholarships are non-renewable.

-The scholarships are awarded to first year college or university students.
+The scholarships are awarded for first year college or university studies.
 To be eligible to apply, you must:

-- Be a resident of the Alta Vista ward (boundaries are Bank Street to Riverside, Riverside to Queensway/417, 417 to Walkley Road, and Walkley Road to Bank Street) OR attend a secondary school within the ward and have performed your community volunteering within the ward.
+- Be a resident of the Alta Vista ward (boundaries are Bank Street to Riverside, Riverside to Queensway/417, 417 to Walkley Road, and Walkley to Bank), OR attend a secondary school within the ward and have performed your community volunteering within the ward.

-- Be graduating from an Ottawa area high school in the 2018-2019 school year with minimum of six (6) grade 12 credits.
+- Be graduating from an Ottawa area high school in the 2021-2022 school year with a minimum of six (6) grade 12 credits

-- Have applied for full- time, first year undergraduate studies at an accredited post-secondary education institution for the 2019-2020 school year.
+- Have applied for full-time, first year undergraduate studies at an accredited post-secondary education institution for the 2022-2023 school year

 TO SUBMIT AN APPLICATION

-- A cover letter outlining why you would be a good candidate for this scholarship
+- The covering letter outlining why you would be a good candidate for this scholarship.

-- An official transcript showing you high school academic record to date, and if necessary a report card showing latest mid-term marks including second semester mid-term marks in semester schools.
+- An official transcript showing your high school academic record to date, and if necessary, a report card showing latest mid-term marks including second semester mid-term marks in semester schools.

-- Proof of your application to an accredeted post-secondary educational institution
+- Proof of your application to an accredited post-secondary educational institution.

-- An essay (500 word maximum) on the value of community involvment and leadership, and the role it has played in your life.
+- An essay (500 word maximum) on the value of community involvement and leadership, and the role it has played in your life.

-- Two (2) letters of reference, collectively covering your academic/athletic achievements at a Ottawa are high school and community involvement.
+- Two (2) letters of reference, collectively covering your academic/athletic achievement and community involvement.

-* At a later date, award winners must provide proof of graduation from an Ottawa are high school; proof of acceptence and registration at an accredited educational institution, and a graduation or head/shoulder photo for publicity purposes.
+At a later date, award winners must provide proof of graduation from an Ottawa area high school; proof of acceptance and registration at an accredited educational institution, and a graduation or head/shoulder photo for publicity purposes.

 CLOSING DATE AND FURTHER INFORMATION

-Your completed application must received by the Canterbury Community Association Scholarship Committee postmarked no later than May 10, 2019.
-For further information, please call 613-738-8998 and leave a message for the scholarship committee.
+Your completed application must be received by the Canterbury Community Association Scholarship Committee and postmarked no later than Friday, June 24, 2022.
+For further information, please call 738-8998 and leave a message for the scholarship committee.